-- Use as close to professional quality photos as you can find.
+- Use professional quality photos.
 Remember that your site is a reflection of your department.
 If you wouldn't put a photo on the cover of a magazine, don't put it on your website.

 - Use image editing software to crop and reduce the overall image resolution of your photos to 96 dpi.
-Larger resolution photos are larger in file size and computer monitors can't display at a higher resolution anyway.
+Higher resolution photos are larger in file size and increase download time with no benefit to the viewer.

 For more tips and rationale, see Jakob Neilson's Photos as Web Content.

 Obtaining releases for your photography

 Web sites are public and you need permission to use someone's photo.
 Visit the Photo Services web site for current photo release form to use when taking photos and retain signed copies.

 Use of official logos

 All departments must comply with the University of Kansas visual identity standards.
 This includes the appropriate use of images and logos associated with the university.
 Departments can not create their own logos or modify the Jayhawk image for their own use.
 Obtain copies of the appropriate KUMC signature files for use on your website on the Graphic Services web site.